stve/instapaper/README.md

 [gemnasium]: https://gemnasium.com/stve/instapaper

-Instapaper is a ruby wrapper for interacting with [Instapaper's Full Developer API](http://www.instapaper.com/api/full).
+Instapaper is a ruby wrapper for interacting with [Instapaper's Full API](https://www.instapaper.com/api/full).
 Note that access to the Full API is restricted to Instapaper subscribers only.

 ## Installation